elsewhencode/project-guidelines/README.md

 * See if any of your packages have become unused or irrelevant: `depcheck`. [read more...](https://www.npmjs.com/package/depcheck)

     _Why:_
-    > You may import an unused library in your production and increase your bundle size.
+    > You may include an unused library in your code and increase the production bundle size.
 Find unused dependencies and get rid of them.

 * Check download statistics to see if the dependency is heavily used by the community: `npm-stat`. [read more...](https://npm-stat.com/)